 Brand Activation

-Brand activation is a marketing strategy that actively engages customers through interactive experiences such as events or social media campaigns.
+Brand activation is a marketing strategy that engages customers through interactive experiences such as events or social media campaigns.

-The goal is to build an emotional connection between the brand and its audience and encourage desired actions such as buying products or creating loyal fans.
+The ultimate goal is to encourage desired actions, such as buying products or fostering loyal fans.

 Brand Architecture

-Brand architecture is a strategic framework that helps companies effectively structure and manage their brands within a portfolio.
+Brand architecture is a strategic framework that helps companies structure and manage their brands within a portfolio.

 There are three main types of brand architecture: